NK Slaven Belupo

 Nogometni klub Slaven Belupo (Slaven Belupo Football Club), often referred to as Slaven Belupo, is a Croatian professional football club based in the city of Koprivnica in the north of Croatia.
 They play their home matches at Gradski Stadion in Koprivnica.
-They play in the Croatian Football League.
+They compete in the Croatian Football League (HNL), the top tier of Croatian football.

 History

 The first football club in Koprivnica was founded in June 1907, when a student team was formed and named Đački nogometni klub, which is Croatian for Students' Football Club.
 The name Slaven first appeared when a sports club named HŠK Slaven was founded by the members of the Friedrich family on 20 August 1912 and this is considered to be the foundation date of the present-day club.
 The club won the Croatian championship in 1920, which was one of the Yugoslav regional championships.
 Slaven was subsequently renamed HŠK Victorija, but disbanded six years later due to financial difficulties.
 Subsequently, the city of Koprivnica was without a football club for four years, between 1926 and 1930.

 Between 1930 and 1945, the club was known as HŠK Koprivnica, HŠK Danica and RNHŠK Sloga, before the name Slaven returned with the foundation of FD Slaven.
 From 1953, the club was known as SD Podravka, before being renamed to NK Slaven in 1958.
 The name Slaven remains until today, with occasional changes to the name of the club's principal sponsors.
 The club was thus known as NK Slaven Bilokalnik between 1992 and 1994, after which it was changed to its current name following a sponsorship agreement with the Koprivnica-based pharmaceutical company Belupo.

 Slaven gained their first promotion to the Prva HNL in 1997 and have never been relegated.
 In 2000, they finished fifth in the Prva HNL and qualified for the UEFA Intertoto Cup.
 In their first Intertoto Cup appearance, they managed to reach the third round of the competition before being eliminated by Czech club Sigma Olomouc after losing 2–0 at home and getting a goalless draw on the road.
 One year later, they repeated the success and were eliminated by renowned English club Aston Villa with a 3–2 aggregate defeat.
 In their next two Intertoto Cup appearances, they were even more successful as they reached the semifinals of the competition on both occasions.
 They were eliminated after losing to renowned clubs Stuttgart from Germany and Lille from France, respectively.
 Their last Intertoto Cup appearance in 2005 ended in the third round with a 4–0 aggregate defeat to Spanish club Deportivo La Coruña, having lost the first leg by 1–0 and the second leg by 0–3.